ImpulseDevMomentum/hydrogen/README.md

 # <img src="assets/logo.png" alt="Hydrogen" width="44" height="44" style="vertical-align: middle; font-size: 38;" > Hydrogen

-A wrapper around the web version of Messenger built with Electron, so you can still use a desktop application instead of that stupid fucking Facebook desktop version.
+Because Meta is abandoning the desktop Messenger app on december 15th, here's wrapper around the web version of Messenger built with Electron, so you can still use a desktop application instead of that stupid fucking Facebook desktop version.
+(Does it matter that this weights 200MB+?
+Nah.)

 </div>